nouranayman2/Fallback-Deterministic-Finite-Automata/README.md

 # Fallback-Deterministic-Finite-Automata
-For this task you need to implement a fallback deterministic finite automaton with actions (FDFA) abstract data type.
+For this task i need to implement a fallback deterministic finite automaton with actions (FDFA) abstract data type.
 Recall that an FDFA is a sextuple (Q, Σ, δ, q0, F, A): Q is a non- empty, finite set of states; Σ is non-empty, finite set of symbols (an alphabet); δ : Q×Σ −→ Q is the transition function; q0 ∈ Q is the start state; F ⊆ Q is the set of accept states; and A is function that maps every state in Q to an action
 Requirements:
 I should implement a class constructor FallbackDfa and a method run.